turtleboyagain120/License-testing/README.md

 Source: https://github.com/turtleboyagain120/License-testing?tab=License-3-ov-file)
 #### I will archive all of this on july 6+ and delete it on october 20th or under.
 ---
+### 🚨 DISCLAIMER

+I am not a lawyer or legal expert.
+These license templates are for education, fun, or personal use only.
+They are not official legal documents.
+They do not give legal advice.
+Use them at your own risk.

+**ALWAYS PUT THIS AT THE END OF EVERY LICENSE (ALL IN CAPS):**

+`Thanks to turtleboyagain120 and [OTHER PERSON IF YOU NEED OTHER PEOPLE ELSE REMOVE THE "and" AND THIS]`

+<small>https://github.com/turtleboyagain120/License-testing Source: https://github.com/turtleboyagain120/License-testing?tab=License-3-ov-file support him: linktr.ee/turtleboyagain120 []</small>

+**IMPORTANT: Replace [] with your work and "This project is AS-IS without any warranty nor liability".
+For no license, check The_Unlicensed: https://github.com/turtleboyagain120/License-testing/blob/main/The_Unlicensed_template.md**

+---

+**IMPORTANT!!!!! 🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨: REPLACE [] WITH YOUR WORK AND "This project is AS-IF without any warrenty nor liability" else if you have no work that needs to be protected add "this project is AS-IF without any protected work needed" and then put your license.
+Check "The_Unlicensed" For no license if you want to say "THIS PROJECT IS VERY EXPLICT WHERE EVERYONE IS EXCPECTED TO SEE NO LICENSE.
+ANY SUEING IS ALLOWED AND YOU CAN DO WHATEVER WITH THIS PROJECT" to the end.
+UNLICENSED: https://github.com/turtleboyagain120/License-testing/blob/main/The_Unlicensed_template.md**<small>

+---

 ## ❓ **Common User Claims & Bulletproof Rebuttals**